rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-10-21-aspnetcore-uservice-nng.md

 - Early on came across [this blog](https://dzone.com/articles/read-config-data-in-net-core-test-project-net-core) on how to use JSON, but doesn't really seem complete
 - [Here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/index) is the MS documentation on configuration in ASP.[]()NET Core
 - Closely related is [safe-guarding sensitive data](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) like passwords
-- [This blog](https://weblog.west-wind.com/posts/2016/May/23/Strongly-Typed-Configuration-Settings-in-ASPNET-Core) shows how to have strongy-typed configuration via `IOptions<T>`
+- [This blog](https://weblog.west-wind.com/posts/2016/May/23/Strongly-Typed-Configuration-Settings-in-ASPNET-Core) shows how to have strongly-typed configuration via `IOptions<T>`
 - And the [relevant MS documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options) that goes into additional detail
 - [This post](https://www.strathweb.com/2016/09/strongly-typed-configuration-in-asp-net-core-without-ioptionst/) covers using POCO configuration without any dependency on `Microsoft.Extensions.Options`